EEOB590A-Fall-2019/TiffanieRepository/README.md

 # 2. The difference between low and high income food consumption when compared to the average.

 # 3. A simulated data set for vegetable consumption was statistically analyzed for significant differences across years and income levels.

+#HSR notes: Great job with class assignments & simulating data & making graphics for your presentation.
+Thanks for being an enthusiastic and engaged part of this class!